 In India, multiple times, Judicial Activism has led to a controversy concerning the supremacy between Parliament and Supreme Courts.

-Importance of Judicial Activism in India
+Role of Judiciary in the context of Judicial Activism in India

 Judicial Activism in India can be seen in the Court's premature and early assertion regarding the essence and nature of the Judicial Review.
 It is necessary to keep all the organs of government in balance so that it does not disturb the principles of separation of powers and checks and balances.
 Proper implementation of fundamental rights could only become possible due to the advancement of Judicial Activism.

 Judicial Activism in India reflects the following administrative patterns:

 - Expansion of judicial review over the administration.

 - Expansion of hearing privileges over administrative lapses.